marksmccann/modality/README.md

 # Modality
-Stupid simple, lightweight, customizable modal window plugin.

-Modality was designed to be the only modal window you would ever need.
-Too many modals have built in styles that you have to change are fight against to get it how you want.
-Modality, by default, has no styling.
+Robust, lightweight and versatile &ndash; Modality was designed to be the only modal window you would ever need.

+## Overview
+With both a jQuery and javascript-only version of the modal, Modality will work for anyone.

+Beyond what is needed to center your content, Modality has no styling.
+You are in complete control of how your modal window will look.

+Built with Javascript's Module pattern, Modality can be extended to meet your requirements.
+You can even get the instance of a modal and invoke it's methods on demand.

-## Notes
+## Features
-* Both jQuery and JavaScript-only versions of plugin
+* Both jQuery and JavaScript-Only versions
-* Works in all modern browsers (IE8+)
+* Works in all modern browsers
-* Adapts to the content and styles that you define
+  * jQuery: IE 6+
+  * JS-Only: IE 8+
+* Lightweight, under 2KB when compressed
-* No styling out-of-the-box
+* All styling defined by user
+* Awesome CSS3 animations
+* Multiple instances on each page
+* Infinitely flexible width and height

 ## Getting Started
 1\.
 Add this to the head.